adamhgriffith-uofu/slateci-client-api/README.md

 [username@1234 ~]$
 ```

+* Use the `/<repo-location>/work:/work` volume to mount files from your machine to the container.

 ### Development

-Build the Docker container with development build arguments.
+Build the Docker container with development `build-arg`s:

 ```shell
 docker build --file Dockerfile --build-arg endpoint=<dev-endpoint> --build-arg token=<dev-token> --build-arg username=<username> --tag slateci-client-api:dev .